Strictly Come Dancing series 5: Weekly scores

 Unless indicated otherwise, individual judges scores in the charts below (given in parentheses) are listed in this order from left to right: Craig Revel Horwood, Arlene Phillips, Len Goodman, Bruno Tonioli.

 Week 1

-Only half of the couples performed this week, and they performed either the cha-cha-cha or the waltz.
+Only the male celebrities performed this week, and they performed either the cha-cha-cha or the waltz.
 The couples who did not compete this week performed a group swing dance that was not scored.
 Couples are listed in the order they performed.